mottaquikarim/pycontent/content/topics/data_viz.md

 * You should also include a **Title** and **Labels** for the x and y axes.
 * A **Legend** (not pictured above) is used to define  different colors or shapes on a single graph as different categories or segments of data.

-With matplotlib, many of the above objects must be created manually BEFORE plotting the data.
-With Pandas and Seaborn, the figure, axes, and often the labels are created implicitly when you plot the data.
+With Matplotlib, many of the above objects must be created manually BEFORE plotting the data.
+With Pandas and Seaborn, often the figure, axes, and even the labels are created implicitly when you plot the data.

+### Plot Anatomy Examples

+1. Here is how you would create a figure object with a custom size using Matplotlib.
+Notice how it does not print any sort of visual object.
+That's because it doesn't have any axes objects on it yet.

 ```python
 fig = plt.figure(figsize=(7,7))
 ```

+2. The below creates a figure object with a single axes object.
+(If you print `type(ax)` it will return `matplotlib.axes._subplots.AxesSubplot`)

 ```python
 fig, ax = plt.subplots() # default args are nrows=1, ncols=1